71 EV Startups That Are Helping Keep The Earth Healthy And Clean

 • Headquarters: Pune

-In August 2021, goEgoNetwork raised $2 Mn (nearly INR 15 Cr) in seed funding to expand its existing electric charging network.
+As per media reports, goEgoNetwork raised $2 Mn (nearly INR 15 Cr) in seed funding in August 2021to expand its existing electric charging network.
 The round saw participation from Bagla Group’s Rishi Bagla and Global Innovation Labs’ Olivier Guillaumond.
+In 2022, it secured its Series A equity round raising about $8 Mn.

-In 2021, goEgoNetwork is reported to have partnered with TVS Motor to promote EV infra in Himachal Pradesh.
+In the same year, goEgoNetwork is reported to have partnered with TVS Motor to promote EV infra in Himachal Pradesh.
 Following this, it set up an EV charging facility at Kaza in Spiti Valley to cater to the needs of EV scooters and cars in the region.

 The EV startup has got certifications from various government bodies including ARAI and OCA.